 Summerhill is staffed by a great team of hard-working and dedicated veterinary professionals, each bringing their own particular skills and interests to the practice.
 You can learn more about them by reading their profiles below.

 Jane is married with a vet husband and two children.
 They live just outside Fakenham and take an active interest in the local community.
 Jane qualified in 1991 and worked in mixed practice before setting up this practice in 1993.
-She was awarded her certificate in small animal surgery in 2012.
+She was awarded her certificate in small animal surgery in 2012, and her certificate in emergency medicine and surgery in 2014.
 Jane has a keen interest in emergency medicine and all aspects of surgery, including thoracic and orthopaedic surgery.
 She has a Labrador, two cats, and two horses.

 Lucy Rivett BVSc MRCVS GPCert(DI)